202C-Pilot/202C-Master-Course/forums-class-discussions.md

 ## Class Discussion 7.
 Reading: Preparing Job Application Materials.

 Job application materials are important because they serve as a representation of you and your qualifications in your quest to secure employment.
-This discussion focuses what makes a resume effective and how best to craft one.
+This discussion focuses on what makes a resume effective and how best to craft one.

 Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
 Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.